Covid-19 travel restrictions state by state - KRDO

 Iowa

-As of February 8, there were no statewide travel restrictions in Iowa.
-Anyone 2 and older is required to wear a face covering in indoor public settings.
+As of February 15, there were no statewide travel restrictions in Iowa.
+Anyone 2 and older is encouraged to wear a face covering in indoor public settings.
 Check here for updates and gathering restrictions.

 Kansas

-Note: UPDATE: Visitors to Minnesota are asked to quarantine for 14 days or follow CDC guidelines on how to shorten a quarantine.
-Also note that many indoor venues of interest to tourists have capacity limits and restrictions.
-Find out more: Explore Minnesota | Minnesota Department of Health.